 Collaboration, or the ability to work well with others, is an essential skill in the 21st century workforce, especially with increased globalization.
 Collaboration brings together multiple perspectives and skills, ultimately leading to stronger project results.
 Collaboration and communication are strongly linked in CapSource projects, since collaborating with project groups requires clear communication and teamwork in order to deliver successful outcomes.

 Critical thinking refers to the ability to use different types of reasoning, such as deductive and inductive, to make decisions and solve problems that don’t only have one clear answer.
 Critical thinking is a priority in all job functions, across all industries and typically becomes a main differentiator for career success.
-CapSource projects involve understanding and solving business challenges, which requires students to first comprehend different business models before then being able to propose reasonable solutions for real business challenges.
+CapSource projects involve understanding and solving business challenges, which requires students to first comprehend the business context before going on to propose reasonable solutions for real-world challenges.
 Critical thinking plays a key role in the ability to break down large, complex, multifaceted challenges into bite-sized nuggets that can be addressed and resolved piece-by-piece.

-Contrary to popular belief, creativity isn’t about how well a student does in art class.
+Creativity isn’t about how artistic a student can be.
 Rather, creativity is about innovating and developing new ideas, and then bringing those ideas into fruition.
 CapSource students must harness creativity at every stage of the project, from brainstorming ideas to iterating solutions.
 Creativity relies heavily on the other three C’s because turning ideas into action requires communication, collaboration, and critical thinking.
 As students come up with new ideas and cooperate as they try and reason through challenges, they’re able to flex their creative muscles and better understand how thinking creatively can result in positive outcomes for their group and the external stakeholders they’re working with.

 ==> Read more about Boosting Student CREATIVITY through experiential learning.